Journals LibraryNHS NIHR - National Institute for Health Research

 Reports published in the NIHR Journals Library provide a full account of the research project, including methods and a full description of the results.
 The full reports complement shorter articles submitted for publication in other peer-review journals which the NIHR actively encourages researchers to do as part of their dissemination strategy.

 Our dedicated publishing and production teams, along with a network of experts, ensure that we continue to publish high-quality, trusted research.
-Final reports are delivered to the editorial office at the NIHR Evaluation, Trials and Studies Coordinating Centre (NETSCC) at the University of Southampton.
+Final reports are delivered to the editorial office at the NIHR Coordinating Centre at the University of Southampton.
 We manage the editorial review process between the editors, reviewers and authors, ahead of sending the report to the production house.
+We take an active role in ensuring that our editorial process is responsible and transparent and our authors are expected to meet publishing ethical requirements.
 We also co-ordinate the editorial boards, and manage the relationship with the production house.

 For details of how to contact the Editorial Office, please see the contact us page.